lutaml/expressir/docs/development.md

 then let's look at the potential area of improvement, and plan out a high level plan to start the development.

-### What is it, reeper?
+### What is it, expressr?

-* Reeper is a ruby tool to harvest iso express data model
+* Expressr is a ruby tool to harvest iso express data model
 * Express is one of the language to represent data model
-* Reeper tool is used to manipulate iso express data model
+* Expressr tool is used to manipulate iso express data model
-* The input for the reeper is a standard xml document
+* The input for the expressr is a standard xml document
 * XML Spec: http://stepmod.sourceforge.net/express_model_spec/
-* Reeper does the job of representing express model as ruby class
+* Expressr does the job of representing express model as ruby class
 * REXML-based parser that reads EXPRESS as XML and creates the dictionary (i.e. instances of the EXPRESS Ruby Classes) and then calls a mapper, that may be specified as an option at runtime